RevenueCat-Samples/import-csv-samples/README.md

 `token` The purchase token from the device.*

 ***Note that [Android receipts that expired more than 60 days ago can't be imported](https://developer.android.com/google/play/billing/subscriptions#lifecycle).** Additionally, only the current status can be retrieved from each Android token.
-We are able to import history using Google's financial reports up to 2023.
+We are able to import history using Google's financial reports up to July 2023.
 Please follow [this guide](https://www.revenuecat.com/docs/migrating-to-revenuecat/migrating-existing-subscriptions/google-historical-import) to set this up and notify support@revenuecat.com or your account manager that you would like us to import historical data.

 ### Stripe